pmbuko/shell-building-blocks/IMAGE_CREDITS.md

 11. Lego store wall (s.53-69): Flickr, user sylvar
 12. Raspberry pi case (s.102-106): Flickr, user rooreynolds

-Lego movie characters were lifted from promotional and/or aterials and forced to work for no pay.
+Lego movie characters were lifted from promotional materials and forced to work for no pay.
 I will remove them willingly if served with a cease and desist.